UweHeuer/FinalProjectCapstone/README.md

 - Python
 - Flask
 - SQLAlchemy and Flask Alchemy
-- PostGres DB
+- PostGreSQL

-The detailed dependencies are listed in requirement.txt.
+The detailed dependencies are listed in 'requirement.txt'.

 # Hosting